-- Only one policy map can be assigned to an interface. - First define a class map, then define a policy map, and finally use the service-policy command to bind the policy map to the required interface. - The switch does not allow a policy map to be bound to an interface for egress traffic.
+- Only one policy map can be assigned to an interface. - First define a class map, then define a policy map, and finally use the service-policy command to bind the policy map to the required interface.

 This example applies a service policy to an ingress interface.